RunawayAsWind/ToyRenderEngine/README.md

 - Can save and load scene

 ## How To Use?
-Just click default_build,and wait vsproj's generation.
+Just click build_default.bat,and wait vsproj's generation.

 ## Picture
 ![image](AssetsForRead/Pic1.png)